-The Watershed Report Card provides a “CHECK UP” on the overall environmental health of the Lower Trent watershed region.
+The Watershed Report Card 2018 provides a ‘CHECK UP’ on the overall environmental health of the Lower Trent Conservation watershed region.
+The Report Card outlines the current state of the region’s lakes, rivers, streams, groundwater, forest and wetland resources.
 Conservation Authorities across Ontario have prepared similar reports using a standardized grading system prepared by Conservation Ontario.

-Forests – Forests are good indicators of ecosystem health since they are home to plants and wildlife and help improve air and water quality.
+– Forests are good indicators of ecosystem health since they are home to plants and wildlife and help improve air and water quality.

 – Chemical analysis and identification of aquatic bugs are good indicators of water quality and stream habitat.

-Wetlands – Wetlands are important for maintaining water quality and providing habitat for a variety of fish and wildlife.
+– Wetlands are important for maintaining water quality and providing habitat for a variety of fish and wildlife.

 Watershed Health – What it Means for You

 Ontario’s natural resources provide important ecological, economic and societal benefits and should be protected.
 Forests, water resources, wetlands, soils, plants and animals are all necessary to produce goods and services such as clean sustainable water supplies, clean air, food, fuel, energy and healthy green spaces.

 The Watershed Report Card provides residents, municipalities, industries and organizations with ideas on what they can do to improve the ecosystem health of the region.
 Planting trees, maintaining septic systems, eliminating use of lawn and garden fertilizers and pesticides, and conserving water are simple actions that can have an impact on the region’s ecosystem health.